Properties Quick Reference

 Each of the properties referenced below will have a brief overview line, then a table that summarises the property, its values, and summarises its details.

 Where the property key ends with <lpse_code> this is the LPSE code which MUST match the LPSE length that is set by the panl.lpse.length property.
-This does not affect the panl.param.* properties which ALWAYS have a LPSe length of 1.
+This does not affect the panl.param.* properties which ALWAYS have a LPSE length of 1.

 Scope